This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 Besides the flavor, it has a great consistency to be used here as it can be worked into each lava cake with the back of a spoon, then covered completely with the lava cake batter from around the sides.
 It's also not too thin that it will bubble out while they bake.

 My lava cakes bake for around eleven minutes, but keep a close eye on them towards the end of the baking time in case your oven behaves a little differently than mine.
 Each cake will rise up a bit as they bake, with the tops becoming slightly firm.
 You'll see the outer edges brown and begin to appear slightly cracked and dry - that's a good thing.

 If you're interested, slice a thin round from an orange, and carefully trim just the rind from the edge so you're left with a thin strip of rind.
 Slice away any excess pith, then twist the peel into a tight spiral shape.
 Hold it in place for ten seconds or so and release - there's your spiral!

 You won't want to wait long after plating these lava cakes as you'll want to dig in while the molten chocolate orange center is warm.
 I went with a simple dusting of confectioners' sugar as a topping, but they would also be delicious with a scoop of ice cream.
 Ask me how I know. 😉

-- 1 tsp granulated sugar for dusting muffin cups
+- 1 teaspoon granulated sugar for dusting muffin cups

 - 4 tablespoon unsalted butter